 So please tell me your thoughts and experiences of this holiday madness.

-This morning I wrote my second letter to the school, headed Monkey *** aged 3 years, Nursery Class – unauthorised absence.
-I acknowledged receipt of the refusal letter, reiterated again that Monkey is 3 years old, that legally he does not need to be in school at all, that I would be ignoring them and taking my son to visit his grandparents.
-I also said that we would be making a holiday book so Monkey could show his class mates the differences between Spain and England – educational for all concerned.
-I dropped it in to the office before I picked Monkey up.
+This morning I wrote my second letter to the school, headed my son *** aged 3 years, Nursery Class – unauthorised absence.
+I acknowledged receipt of the refusal letter, reiterated again that he is 3 years old, that legally he does not need to be in school at all, that I would be ignoring them and taking my son to visit his grandparents.
+I also said that we would be making a holiday book so he could show his classmates the differences between Spain and England – educational for all concerned.
+I dropped it in to the office before I picked him up.

 20 minutes later the Head called me.
 Profuse apologies, of course your son can go on holiday, of course he should see his family, of course he is only 3.
 I get the feeling that perhaps someone hadn’t actually read my initial letter properly, presumed he was in full-time school (the letter clearly stated he was in Nursery) and just sent me the ‘standard’ letter.
 Anyway, common sense has won the day, we have an approved absence. 🙂